A Survey on Bayesian Deep Learning: Abstract

 \section{Abstract}

-While perception tasks such as visual object recognition and text understanding play an important role in human intelligence, the subsequent tasks that involve inference, reasoning and planning require an even higher level of intelligence.
-The past few years have seen major advances in many perception tasks using deep learning models.
+A comprehensive artificial intelligence system needs to not only perceive the environment with different `senses' (e.g., seeing and hearing) but also infer the world's conditional (or even causal) relations and corresponding uncertainty.
+The past decade has seen major advances in many perception tasks such as visual object recognition and speech recognition using deep learning models.
 For higher-level inference, however, probabilistic graphical models with their Bayesian nature are still more powerful and flexible.
-To achieve integrated intelligence that involves both perception and inference, it is naturally desirable to tightly integrate deep learning and Bayesian models within a principled probabilistic framework, which we call \emph{Bayesian deep learning}.
-In this unified framework, the perception of text or images using deep learning can boost the performance of higher-level inference and in return, the feedback from the inference process is able to enhance the perception of text or images.
-This survey provides a general introduction to \emph{Bayesian deep learning} and reviews its recent applications on recommender systems, topic models, and control.
-In this survey, we also discuss the relationship and differences between Bayesian deep learning and other related topics like Bayesian treatment of neural networks.
+In recent years, \emph{Bayesian deep learning} has emerged as a unified probabilistic framework to tightly integrate deep learning and Bayesian models\footnote{See a curated and updating list of papers related to Bayesian deep learning at \url{https://github.com/js05212/BayesianDeepLearning-Survey}.}.
+In this general framework, the perception of text or images using deep learning can boost the performance of higher-level inference and in turn, the feedback from the inference process is able to enhance the perception of text or images.
+This survey provides a comprehensive introduction to \emph{Bayesian deep learning} and reviews its recent applications on recommender systems, topic models, control, etc. Besides, we also discuss the relationship and differences between Bayesian deep learning and other related topics such as Bayesian treatment of neural networks.